 People suffering from anxiety or depression can have very different experiences.
 Some may have mild symptoms that do not have too much of an impact of their daily life, while others may experience debilitating anxiety attacks or severe depression.
 I know people who have ended up in the hospital thinking it was a heart attack, only to find out they were experiencing an anxiety attack.
 And, symptoms may come and go.
 Just when you think you’re feeling better, wham … you get hit like a truck and knocked down all over again.

 We all worry too much about every day things.
-But what constitutes ‘too much’?
-Experts say ‘too much’ means having persistent anxious thoughts on most days of the week and the anxiety interferes with daily life.
+But what constitutes too much?
+Experts say “too much” means having persistent anxious thoughts on most days of the week and the anxiety interferes with daily life.
 When it interferes with daily life, seek medical care.
-But, if it is something within your control, you can try making some life changes.
+But, if it is something within our control, we can try making some life changes.

 Exercise.
-Exercise is a natural mood booster because it produces feel-good chemicals in your body.
+Exercise is a natural mood booster because it produces feel-good chemicals in the body.
 These chemicals are like those in anti-depressants.

 Reduce stress.
-Meditate or try yoga to help you relax.
+Meditate or try yoga to help relax.

 Write or journal.
-Writing is a wonderful way to express and release your feelings.
+Writing is a wonderful way to express and release feelings.

-Change your thoughts.
-Your thoughts cause the brain to create chemicals that may feed anxiety and depression.
-Replace negative thoughts with positive ones and help your brain produce serotonin, dopamine, and other feel-goods.
+Change thoughts.
+Our thoughts cause the brain to create chemicals that may feed anxiety and depression.
+Replace negative thoughts with positive ones and help the brain produce serotonin, dopamine, and other feel-goods.

 Eat healthy.
 Eliminate sugar and processed foods and eat a more plant-based, nutritious diet.